brovarenko/eazy-lingo/docs/manual-run.md

   - `docker compose build`

 Health checks are the same as in section 7.
 Use `docker compose down -v` to stop and remove containers with volumes.

+The server responds with `200 OK` on `http://localhost:4000/api/health`, which is also used by Docker healthchecks.